lammps/lammps/doc/src/atom_style.rst

 with a specific package, as listed below.
 See the :doc:`Build package
 <Build_package>` page for more info.

+The *amoeba* style is part of the AMOEBA package.

 The *angle*, *bond*, *full*, *molecular*, and *template* styles are part of the MOLECULE package.